meeshkan/worlds-greatest-website/blog/2020-03-27-typeddict-vs-dataclasses.md

 This example should return `False`.
 But without duck typing, JSON or `dict` versions of `Comet` and `Person` would be the same.

-We can see this when we our example with [`asdict](https://docs.python.org/3/library/dataclasses.html#dataclasses.asdict):
+We can see this when we check our example with [`asdict`](https://docs.python.org/3/library/dataclasses.html#dataclasses.asdict):

 ```python
 from dataclass import asdict